Anxiety is ancient — and so is God's answer

 "Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus."

 The KJV's "be careful for nothing" means "be anxious about nothing."
 Paul gives a three-part prescription: prayer, specific petition, and thanksgiving.
 The peace that follows is described as a military guard over the heart — active, protective, and beyond rational comprehension.
+Paul writes this from a Roman prison, which makes the command more remarkable, not less.

 1 Peter 5:7